felipee1/web_crawler_flask/README.md

 # flask_mongodb_dockerized_crawler

 ## Description
-This code is for scrap links from a url using scrappy and Flask + MongoDB with docker.
+This code is for scrape links from a url using scrappy and Flask + MongoDB with docker.

 ## Environment